Learn

 Nurture your creativity, develop skills, reconnect with community, and learn from professional artists!

-Registration for winter term begins December 1, 2023 at 9am.
-Register by Jan.
-1 to receive 10% off with our Early Bird Discount!
-Use promo code WINTER23 at checkout.
+Registration for Fall term begins August 1, 2024 at 9am.
+Register by September 1 to receive 10% off with our Early Bird Discount!
+Use promo code FALL24 at checkout.

 SLIDING SCALE: Kennedy Heights Arts Center strives to make arts accessible to everyone.
 Sliding scale fees available for those in financial need.
 Click here apply.